 The Legend of Ash Cave: Ash Cave and Falls is a truly inspiring place to visit and commune with nature.
 An unknown mystery apparition of a woman dressed from the 1920’s era white dress has been reported following numerous groups at the Ash cave and falls, often gazing at them from behind the towering hemlocks and black birch in the hollow or from behind the rocks.
 This legend is a mystery itself and her lost identity is known only to herself.
 Another legend has it that two pioneer children were running from Indians and to escape being captured they jumped over the falls ledge to their deaths.
 They often can be heard screaming and can be seen at the bottom of the falls running and dripping wet.
 Many have mentioned that they also have seen tiny lights fliting by the trails here.

-The Legend of Gold Mine Hollow: Out in the Hocking State Forest is an area that in the 1800’s legend has it an old miner claimed a parcel for digging a gold mine.
+The Legend of Gold Mine Hollow: Out on private land is an area that in the 1800’s legend has it an old miner claimed a parcel for digging a gold mine.
 Nothing was ever discovered but the place got the name of Gold Mine Hollow.
 An early trapper in this region lost his way and tried to scale a tall rock outcrop to get his bearings.
 Legend has it he fell to his death and his bones were discovered years later.
 Now the occasional horseback rider following a trail near here have reported hearing him scream as he falls.
 No details of the trapper remain.

 The Legend of Scott’s Creek: A newly married husband and wife in the late summer of 1887 stopped at the ford across Scott's Creek in their buckboard to allow their horse to drink.
 Unaware that there is a steep drop off underwater to one side of the ford crossing the horses strayed and the buckboard with the young husband and wife suddenly dropped into this deep creek hole that feeds underground springs and caverns and drowned in each other’s arms.
 A passerby noticed this and called for the townsfolk to come and try to help save the couple but, alas, it was too late.
 Today visitors can hear the horses snorting furiously and the bride is often seen walking the banks in search of her husband.